Radyr railway station: Present

 Extensive upgrading and modernisation works were completed in late 2017 by Network Rail as part of the Metro project which included improved access to all platforms by a new footbridge.
 A larger car park has also been provided to supplement the original which provides much better facilities including good lighting.
 Wheelchair access is now provided to all platforms via lifts.

 The ticket office is staffed in peak morning hours.
 Travel time into Cardiff Central is 15 minutes on all lines.

 In July 2007, members of the Radyr Comprehensive Green Flag Committee formally adopted the station and now frequently check that the station is clean and that all amenities are working.
 This link ties in with a community response to ensure that railway crime is stamped out.

 Services

 In Monday-Saturday daytimes, there are usually eight trains an hour from Cardiff Central to destinations including Pontypridd, Treherbert, Merthyr Tydfil and Aberdare.
 There are eight trains an hour to Cardiff Central (two via Ninian Park) with some trains continuing beyond Cardiff to Barry Island, Bridgend (via the Vale of Glamorgan line) and Coryton (via the City line).

 A reduced service operates on Sundays, with no trains on the City line.

+After the June 2024 timetable change, there are eight trains an hour from Cardiff Central to destinations including Pontypridd, Treherbert, Merthyr Tydfil and Aberdare.
+The trains that runs from Aberdare will travel to Cardiff Central via the City Line.
+Two trains per hour from Pontypridd will continue to Cardiff Bay.
+The rest of the trains continue to Cardiff Central.
+On Sundays, there are four trains per hour, with one train service continues via the city Line.

+Trains no longer run to/from Coryton after the June 2024 timetable change.
+Barry Island, Bridgend services no longer run to/from Merthyr and Aberdare as they now run services to/from Rhymney and Bargoed.